top of page

 Willis Creek

-An easy slot canyon hike with flowing water and beautifully sculpted narrows.
+An easy slot canyon hike with gentle curves and shallow water crossings.
+Great for photography.

 White Rocks Hoodoos